-- A. The Interstate Commission shall, by a majority of the members present and voting, within 12 months after the first Interstate Commission meeting, adopt bylaws to govern its conduct as may be necessary or appropriate to carry out the purposes of the compact, including, but not limited to: - 1.
-Establishing the fiscal year of the Interstate Commission; - Establishing an executive committee, and such other committees as may be necessary; - Providing for the establishment of committees and for governing any general or specific delegation of authority or function of the Interstate Commission; - Providing reasonable procedures for calling and conducting meetings of the Interstate Commission, and ensuring reasonable notice of each such meeting;

-- Establishing the titles and responsibilities of the officers and staff of the Interstate Commission; - 6.
-Providing a mechanism for concluding the operations of the Interstate Commission and the return of surplus funds that may exist upon the termination of the compact after the payment and reserving of all of its debts and obligations. - 7.
-Providing "start up" rules for initial administration of the compact. - B. The Interstate Commission shall, by a majority of the members, elect annually from among its members a chairperson, a vice-chairperson, and a treasurer, each of whom shall have such authority and duties as may be specified in the bylaws.
+- I. The Interstate Commission shall, by a majority of the members present and voting, within 12 months after the first Interstate Commission meeting, adopt bylaws to govern its conduct as may be necessary or appropriate to carry out the purposes of the compact, including, but not limited to: - (a) Establishing the fiscal year of the Interstate Commission. - (b) Establishing an executive committee, and such other committees as may be necessary. - (c) Providing for the establishment of committees and for governing any general or specific delegation of authority or function of the Interstate Commission. - (d) Providing reasonable procedures for calling and conducting meetings of the Interstate Commission, and ensuring reasonable notice of each such meeting. - (e) Establishing the titles and responsibilities of the officers and staff of the Interstate Commission. - (f) Providing a mechanism for concluding the operations of the Interstate Commission and the return of surplus funds that may exist upon the termination of the compact after the payment and reserving of all of its debts and obligations. - (g) Providing "start up" rules for initial administration of the compact. - II.
+The Interstate Commission shall, by a majority of the members, elect annually from among its members a chairperson, a vice-chairperson, and a treasurer, each of whom shall have such authority and duties as may be specified in the bylaws.
 The chairperson or, in the chairperson's absence or disability, the vice-chairperson, shall preside at all meetings of the Interstate Commission.
-The officers so elected shall serve without compensation or remuneration from the Interstate Commission; provided that, subject to the availability of budgeted funds, the officers shall be reimbursed for ordinary and necessary costs and expenses incurred by them in the performance of their responsibilities as officers of the Interstate Commission. - C. Executive Committee, Officers and Personnel - The executive committee shall have such authority and duties as may be set forth in the bylaws, including but not limited to: - a.
-Managing the affairs of the Interstate Commission in a manner consistent with the bylaws and purposes of the
+The officers so elected shall serve without compensation or remuneration from the Interstate Commission; provided that, subject to the availability of budgeted funds, the officers shall be reimbursed for ordinary and necessary costs and expenses incurred by them in the performance of their responsibilities as officers of the Interstate Commission. - III. (a) The executive committee shall have such authority and duties as may be set forth in the bylaws, including but not limited to: - (1) Managing the affairs of the Interstate Commission in a manner consistent with the bylaws and purposes of the Interstate Commission; - (2) Overseeing an organizational structure within, and appropriate procedures for the Interstate Commission to provide for the creation of rules, operating procedures, and administrative and technical support functions; and - (3) Planning, implementing, and coordinating communications and activities with other state, federal and local government organizations in order to advance the goals of the Interstate Commission.